tecladocode/web-dev-bootcamp/curriculum/section03/lectures/06_html_categories/README.md

 Note that `<article>` elements can be inside `<section>` elements, but `<section>` elements also make sense inside `<article>` elements, particularly in the context of something like a news report.

-`<nav>` is perhaps the most straightforward elemenent in this category to undestand.
+`<nav>` is perhaps the most straightforward element in this category to understand.
 It's a container for navigation items, like links in a header bar.

 ::: warning Notable exceptions
 One thing to note is that the `<header>`, `<main>`, and `<footer>` elements are not considered sectioning content.
 Instead, they're considered flow content.